nginx-architects/njs-examples/module00.rst

 You will notice that there are two directories, *njs* and *conf*.
 The *njs* directory contains the JavaScript source code for each lab.
 The *conf* directory contains the nginx configuration file needed to bring the JavaScript into our NGINX server.
 Inside these directories are three subdirectories, *http*, *misc*, and *stream*.
 For example, the lab named "hello" has a file in the *njs/http* directory called hello.js and a file in the *conf/http* directory called hello.conf.

 You will find a lab's name surrounded by [square brackets] at the top of each lab page.
-Hint: *Look at the left column of this page for a listing of the labs.*

 Lab Guidance
 ~~~~~~~~~~~~